anranLi515/AnranLi.github.io/_pages/about.md

 Nanyang Technological University, Singapore

 I conducted Post-Doctoral in University of Science and Technology of China from June 2021 to Dec 2021.
-I received both my Ph.D degree and master from the School of Computer Science and Technology, University of Science and Technology of China, under the supervision of Prof. Xiang-yang Li and Prof. Lan Zhang.
+I received both my Ph.D degree from the School of Computer Science and Technology, University of Science and Technology of China, under the supervision of Prof. Xiang-yang Li and Prof. Lan Zhang.
 I received my Bachelor degree from Anhui University of Science and Technology, China.

 My current research interests are task-oriented data quality assessment for large-scale datasets, federated learning and mobile computing.